 Data loss can negatively impact an organization, so understanding how to troubleshoot and recover data is an important function in DBA roles.
-Interviewers may ask this question to understand how you troubleshoot, your recovery process and how well you work under pressure.
-The STAR method is perfectly suited for this type of question so be sure to have a specific instance you can cite.
+Interviewers may ask this question to know how you troubleshoot, your recovery process and how well you work under pressure.
+The STAR method is ideally suited for this type of question, so be sure to have a specific instance you can cite.

 5. Why would you use a SQL agent?

 This general knowledge question can help the interviewer understand the depth of experience you have with database servers.
-To answer this question, detail a situation where you used it for its main purpose.
+To answer this question, detail a situation where you used it for its primary purpose.

-Example: “__SQL agents allow you to perform commands on a repeating timeframe or when needed.
+Example: “SQL agents allow you to perform commands on a repeating timeframe or when needed.
 Backups need to be made regularly, but we want to do them when there aren’t active users.
-I typically set the SQL agent to perform a backup every day at 4 a.m. or outside of work hours.
+I typically set the SQL agent to perform a backup daily at 4 a.m. or outside work hours.
 That way, there aren’t users actively pulling and updating the database.
-This ensures that we have all of the information backed up regularly without disturbing users or compromising the backup.”
+This ensures we have all the information backed up regularly without disturbing users or compromising the backup.”

 6. What are your favorite third-party database tools?

-This is another question formulated to grasp your experience and comfort level with the subject matter.
-The use of third party tools demonstrates your ability to solve a variety of problems.
+This question is formulated to grasp your experience and comfort with the subject matter.
+The use of third-party tools demonstrates your ability to solve a variety of problems.
 The interviewer may be gauging to see if you are familiar with the tools the organization already uses.
 Answer this question with your preferred tools and a reason why it’s your favorite.
 Use a situation to explain why you would want to use a third-party tool.

-Example: “There are times when I need to connect to multiple servers at once.
+Example: “There are times when I need to connect to multiple servers simultaneously.
 Using Navicat allows me to do this and also prepare data for backups.
-The projects I work on usually have large amounts of data that need to be checked for errors or missing information.
-I’ve worked with a client that had years of data that needed to be migrated to a new system within a tight deadline.
+The projects I work on usually have large amounts of data that must be checked for errors or missing information.
+I’ve worked with a client with years of data that needed to be migrated to a new system within a tight deadline.
 MSAccess and Navicat allowed me to clean up the data quickly and finish within the deadline.”

 7. Describe a time users were complaining about a database.
 What was your troubleshooting process?

 Creative problem-solving is an invaluable skill for database administrators.
 When an issue arises, employers may count on you to correct it.
-This question is an opportunity to detail the issue, your step-by-step process and the resources you used to solve it.
-Similar to other questions that as for an example (“Describe a time…”), you can rely on the STAR method to answer this one.
+This question is an opportunity to detail the case, your step-by-step process and the resources you used to solve it.
+Similar to other questions, for example (“Describe a time…”), you can rely on the STAR method to answer this one.

 Additional tips for your DBA interview